Years ago I wanted a pay raise and it didn’t go the way I thought it would.

-This experience made me realize how my company didn’t value me.
+This was a profound experience early in my career.
+It made me realize how that company didn’t value me as an individual.

 Here is the lesson I learned and what you should know

 A company shows how much they value you based on how they compensate you–salary and benefits.
-Just like in personal finance–you spend money on what you value–a company spends money on employees they deem valuable.
+Just like in personal finance–you spend money on what you value–a company spends money on employees they value or roles they deem valuable.

-Sorry (but not sorry) for putting executives on the spot who make six-figure or million dollar salaries and talk about how front-line employees are essential and the contributing factor to a companies success but only pay minimum wage!
+Sorry (but not really sorry) for putting executives on the spot who make six-figures or more and talk about how front-line employees are the major contributor to the success of the company but only pay minimum wage.

 When I realized my old company didn’t value me.
 I didn’t become disgruntled.
-I worked even harder and took advantage of the benefits of tuition reimbursement, cross-departmental projects, attended company workshops, volunteered in community service, and networked within the company more, not less.
+I worked even harder and took advantage of the benefits that would make me more valuable.
+I used tuition reimbursement to help pay for my MBA.
+I worked on cross-departmental projects to gain different skillsets.
+I attended as many company educational and training workshops.
+I volunteered in community service and networked within the company more, not less.

 So, how does this relate to money?

 Money has importance.
 Money contributes to our happiness (it pays for shelter, food, medicine, and entertainment).
 And most of us make our money from a job.
 If you want or need to make more, the easiest way to do so is to increase the income made from your job.

 In order to do that, you need to increase your skills and experience, network internally and externally, and add value above what’s listed in the job description.